-This took place late April 2018-

 “Yes,” without a hint of doubt but an air of worry.
 They were a hike away from a boat ride to reach the closest town.
-Any misstep or injury would result in significant consequences.
+Any significant injury would entail elaborate consequences.

 “How do you know about these?
 The locals?”

 “Well, there aren’t really locals because you couldn’t live here full time till recently because there is no food or water.
-I was just hiking out here one time and some traveler I was with tried it.
-No one has ever got hurt so I think is is probably safe.”
+I was just hiking out here one time and a traveler I was with tried it.
+No one has ever got hurt so I think it is probably safe.”
 That wasn’t exactly the comfort he wanted, but it helped.

 They swam 150 meters along the cliff side to an access point.
-HE climbed and stood on the edge.
+He climbed the rock face and stood on the outcropping.
 He was worried, frightened and scared.
 The rolling waves looked far below.
 Instead of stepping back to refocus and leave those emotions, he leaned into them.
 He knew he would be okay – he’d done jumps like this before.
 Embracing those negative emotions, he hoped to take ownership over them.
 And he did, and then crashed into the water below.

 After speaking with those at the yoga retreat, many of whom had traveled in this region of the world, he determined the next location would be Cambodia.
 The wonders of ancient temples enticed him.
 That night he used his phone to arrange his journey.
 He booked a flight, applied for a visa, and began the mental preparation.